openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 Leaving full-screen mode

 A user can leave full-screen mode by entering one of the keyboard shortcuts, such as the Escape key.
-You can end full- screen mode in ActionScript by setting the Stage.displayState property to StageDisplayState.NORMAL.
+You can end full- screen mode in Haxe by setting the Stage.displayState property to StageDisplayState.NORMAL.
 The code in the following example ends full-screen mode when the NetStream.Play.Stop netStatus event occurs.

 videoStream.addEventListener(NetStatusEvent.NET_STATUS, netStatusHandler);